shivammathur/setup-php/README.md

 **Note**
 - `composer` is setup by default.
 - Specifying version for `composer` and `pecl` has no effect, latest versions of both tools which are compatible with the PHP version will be setup.
+- Both agent and client will be setup when `blackfire` is specified.
 - If the version specified for the tool is not in semver format, latest version of the tool will be setup.
 - Tools which cannot be installed gracefully leave an error message in the logs, the action is not interrupted.